MarthinusKruger/TwitterFeedAssignment/README.md

   own posts/tweets.
 - User can be defined across multiple lines in the user input file; any unique set of users will just be appended to existing data structure.
-- Any whitespace before or after user records in the user.txt file will be stripped perform pattern matching and not considered malformed.
+- Any whitespace before or after user records in the user.txt file will be stripped before pattern matching and not considered malformed.
 - No limit is enforced on list of users as part of second group Y (X follows Y) in user input file.
 - Use case is valid where users exist but no tweets (no one has posted anything yet)